 5. Add where and when to your to-do list.

 Do you wish you could trick your brain into nudging you to complete tasks on your to-do list?
 Psychologists have discovered that you can, using “if-then” statements.
-Much like relying on routines, this is a great tip for students who have trouble procrastinating or getting motivate to start their homework each night.
+Much like relying on routines, this is a great tip for students who procrastinate or have trouble getting motivated to start their homework each night.
 Rather than putting “do homework” on a checklist, write “If it is 4pm, then I will do my homework.”
 Sounds silly, but, according to Halvorson, this “can double or triple your chances of actually doing it.”
 Like it or not, your brain will start to unconsciously look for clues that it’s time to get cracking on that essay (or that stack of essays that need grading).

 6. Use “if-thens” for positive self-talk.